The debates between Aeschines and Demosthenes

 The Historical and ideological context of the dispute between Demosthenes and Aeschines

 Although the dispute between Demosthenes and Aeschines received the form of a personal conflict, their deepest motives were political.
 The first official excuse was given in 346 BC, when Aeschines and Demosthenes were sent together as members of the Athenian embassy to King Philip II of Macedonia (Alexiou 2001, 431).
 Aeschines was a supporter of the Macedonian king and a member of the pro-Macedonian faction of the Athenians, which aligned with Philip’s interests.
 By contrast, Demosthenes was a member of the anti-Macedonian faction of the Athenians and stood against the policies of Philip II.
-He supported the resistance and armed conflict against the Kingdom of Macedonia, which was the only way for the Athenians to defend themselves and protect the ideals represented by their city (Alexiou 2001, 429).
+He supported the resistance and armed conflict against the Kingdom of Macedonia, which was the only way for the Athenians to defend themselves and protect the ideals their city represented (Alexiou 2001, 429).

 The rhetoric of personal attacks

 Aeschines admits his opponent’s oratorical skills but uses contradictory words to produce the opposite effect; he finally concludes that: “οἱ μὲν λόγοι καλοί, τὰ δ’ἔργα φαῦλα” (“his words are good but his actions are disgraceful”) (Aeschines, Against Ctesiphon, 174).
-He then unravels his attack against Demosthenes’ morality by calling him obscene and accusing him for using his body and his reproduction abilities in a shameful manner (Aeschines, Against Ctesiphon, 174).
+He then unravels his attack against Demosthenes’ morality by calling him obscene and accusing him of using his body and his reproductive abilities in a shameful manner (Aeschines, Against Ctesiphon, 174).
 In his previous speech Against Timarchus, Aeschines had accused Timarchus of prostitution and proved in court that he was a prodigal and immoral person (Alexiou 2001, 431).
 In his speech Against Ctesiphon, he implies that Demosthenes, who was affiliated with Timarchus, is equally immoral.
-Furthermore, Aeschines refers to some incident where Demosthenes showed undoubted cowardice.
+Furthermore, Aeschines refers to an incident in which Demosthenes showed undoubted cowardice.
 According to the Laws of Solon, people who were cowards and deserters were not allowed admission to public places (the Agora, the temples and other public institutions) and were forbidden to be crowned; therefore, Demosthenes is not eligible to be offered the city’s golden crown (Aeschines, Against Ctesiphon, 175-6).

-Aeschines was renown in Athens for the nice tone of his voice, which Demosthenes mocks with his sense of caustic irony.
-He calls Aeschines “...ὀλολύξαι σεμνυνόμενος...”, suggesting that his voice has the piercing pitch of a woman’s cry (Demosthenes, On the Crown, 260).
-He then mocks Aeschine’s deplorable professional career as he only managed to reach to the ‘honorary office’ of secretary and clerk.
+Aeschines was renowned in Athens for the nice tone of his voice, which Demosthenes mocks with his sense of caustic irony.
+He calls Aeschines “…ὀλολύξαι σεμνυνόμενος…”, suggesting that his voice has the piercing pitch of a woman’s cry (Demosthenes, On the Crown, 260).
+He then mocks Aeschine’s deplorable professional career, as he only managed to reach the ‘honorary office’ of secretary and clerk.
 He then became an infamous third-actor in the theatre (τριταγωνιστής = third actor), who was paid in food instead of money (he was given figs, grapes and olives), and was often ‘rewarded’ by being beaten up by the angry spectators (Demosthenes, On the Crown, 262).
 Finally, Demosthenes mocks Aeschines’ political career, which he ironically describes as a ‘brilliant idea’.
-Aeschines prevailed in politics by wronging others, and since then he lives in fear (he lives "the life of a hare", which was thought to be a cowardly animal), knowing that one day the people he harmed will return to avenge him (Demosthenes, On the Crown, 263).
+Aeschines prevailed in politics by wronging others, and since then, he lives in fear (he lives “the life of a hare”, which was thought to be a cowardly animal), knowing that one day the people he harmed will return to avenge him (Demosthenes, On the Crown, 263).

 At the end of his accusation speech, Demosthenes summarises all the negative qualities of Aeschines and produces direct comparisons with himself.
-Such comparisons are done in a clever manner and contrast the opposite experiences that the two opponents had over the years.
+Such comparisons are done cleverly and contrast the opposite experiences the two opponents have had over the years.
 Demosthenes says that “you used to assist in teaching when I was doing the learning”; “you used to perform (scam) initiation rituals when I was an initiate (in the official rituals)”; “you played a minor role as a theatrical actor (third-actor) when I used to mock you as a member of the audience”; “you are just a slander while I have been proposed to be crowned” Demosthenes, On the Crown, 265-266).
 In the above final remarks, Demosthenes satirises Aeschines’ ‘good fortune’ in life by using a cunning causticity and a refined personal-attack style that is uncommon for Classical orators.

 Demosthenes’ arguments in support of his political decisions

-Furthermore, Demosthenes is cleverly avoiding responsibility for the defeat in Chaeronea, both for him and for the Athenian Demos.
+Furthermore, Demosthenes is cleverly avoiding responsibility for the defeat in Chaeronea, both for himself and for the Athenian Demos.
 He suggests that the defeat was the result of bad luck, an unpredictable factor, for which one cannot simply hold him or the Athenian Demos responsible for failure (Demosthenes, On the Crown, 207).

 Conclusions